pypa/packaging.python.org/source/discussions/deploying-python-applications.rst

 The installed program can be started from a shortcut that the installer adds to the start-menu.
-It uses a Python interpreter installed within its application directory, indepedent of any other Python installation on the computer.
+It uses a Python interpreter installed within its application directory, independent of any other Python installation on the computer.

 A big advantage of Pynsist is that the Windows packages can be built on Linux.
 There are several examples for different kinds of programs (console, GUI) in